zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Standard work in knowledge work can be automated fairly easily thus leaving us once again with craft production work.
 For foreseeable future there will always remain standard work that people will need to perform because it is cheaper to have people do it or it is customer friendlier.
 This is where existing Lean Manufacturing techniques can be applied literally.

-The rest of the article focuses on craft production type of work only, we will see how it is possible to make it more predictable, faster and more enjoyable for everyone involved.
-Also good news is that ideas from this article can be applied to standard work.
+The rest of the article focuses on craft production type of work only, we will see how by focusing on Lead and Cycle Time it is possible to make work more predictable, faster and more enjoyable for everyone involved.

 ### What makes up craft production